Engine Lubrication, Part I

 Using the correct ashless dispersant oil keeps the interior of the engine clean if used continuously after the first hours of initial break-in.
 These oils contain specific additives which keep dirt suspended so that the oil filter can collect them.

-After the engine is shutdown the oil will eventually collect in the sump, leaving a thin film on all internal parts preventing corrosion.
-But if the engine is shutdown with oil that was in service for quite some time and isn't flown for the next couple of weeks or months, there is a change that contaminants could corrode the metals.
-It is wise to change the oil before putting an aircraft in storage or even using preservation oil in the cylinders to prevent any possible corrosion.
+After the engine is shutdown the oil will eventually drain and collect in the sump, thereby leaving a thin film on all internal parts preventing corrosion.
+But what if the engine is shutdown with oil that was in service for quite some time and isn't flown for the next couple of weeks or months?
+There is a slight change that contaminants could corrode the metals, this depends on the metallurgy used.
+It is wise to change the oil before putting an aircraft in storage or even using preservation oil in the cylinders to prevent any possible corrosion and lockup.

 Sealing and noise reduction

 The thin oil films provide the necessary gas tight seals between piston rings and cylinder walls preventing gas blow-by.
 Lubricating oil on the valve train cushions the valves which open and closes at 20 times per second at 2400 RPM cruise power reducing this valve noise.